Potential Students and Opening

 • (ii) whether you pass the central admission interview.

-• When you think you like a particular area, that might simply because your school has given you more training on that.
+• When you think you like a particular area, that might simply be because your school has given you more training on that.
 There are actually many interesting research areas out there.
-For example, distributed computing seldom be included in an undergraduate curriculum but it has Turing-award winning applications from the interesting Byzantine Generals’ Problem, Paxos (one of the key protocols used in almost all big data systems in the world), to Blockchain (the key technology behind Bitcoin).
+For example, distributed computing seldom be included in an undergraduate curriculum but it has Turing-award-winning applications from the interesting Paxos (one of the key protocols used in almost all big data systems in the world), Blockchain (the key technology behind Bitcoin) to recently serverless computing.
 So, be open-minded and contact different professors to know more about their areas.
 If you are good, you can pick up a new area quickly.